Video transcoding in the Asset Library

 How to transcode videos in your Studio creative

 When you upload videos to the Assets tab, Studio automatically encodes a single video file into four resolutions for each available video output format.
 This is called transcoding.
 Studio transcodes files into HD 1080p, HD 720p, 480p and 360p for FLV, MP4, and WEBM formats.
-Transcodes do not serve by default, you must enable them for each video.
+On iOS devices, videos are automatically served via HTTP Live Streaming (HLS).